bitcoindevkit/bdk-ffi/README.md

 This repository contains source code for generating native language bindings for the rust based [bdk] library which is the central artifact of the [Bitcoin Dev Kit] project.

-Each supported language has it's own repository that includes this project as a [git submodule].
+Each supported language has its own repository that includes this project as a [git submodule].
 The rust code in this project is a wrapper around the [bdk] library to expose it's APIs in a uniform way using the [mozilla/uniffi-rs] bindings generator for each supported target language.